abidin1998/LottolandTestFront/README.md

 ## Install node dependencies

-Run 'npm install' to generate all the dependencies that the project need
+Run 'npm install' to generate all the dependencies that the project needs to be executed

 ## Development server